 In "A Primer for Advisors on the Aging Brain" by Sandra Timmermann, you will:

 - Gain a better understanding of diseases of the brain such as Alzheimer’s and the behaviors that result;

 - Discover normal age-related changes in memory that occur in the brain and strategies to maintain brain health;

 - Better understand how to detect elder financial abuse;

 - Learn possible interventions and actions that advisors can take before and after their clients become cognitively impaired.

-Sandra Timmermann, EdD, Successful Aging in Retirement Expert, founder and former Executive Director of the MetLife Mature Market
+Your presenter is Sandra Timmermann, EdD, Successful Aging in Retirement Expert, founder and former Executive Director of the MetLife Mature Market.

 1 hr CFP®, CRC®, and other CE Credit Reporting

-Your satisfaction guaranteed: We know that you will be pleased with your purchase of this product.
-If, however, you are not completely satisfied notify us within 30 days of your purchase to receive a full refund of your fee, less any CFP® CE reporting fees for courses that were filed prior to membership cancellation.
+Your satisfaction is guaranteed.
+We know you will be pleased with your purchase of any of our courses or subscription products.
+If, however, you are not completely satisfied, just notify us within 30 days of your purchase to receive a full refund of your fee.